sethcall/pg_migrate/README.md

 This is all you.

 ## Add a dependency to your pg_migrate package
-You have now freed all of your projects to depend on the same version of the database, in any language supported by pg_migrate.
+Because we build libraries from your schemas, you have now freed _all_ of your projects to depend on the same version of the database, in any language supported by pg_migrate.

 ```xml
 <!-- maven example -->